 To get a green bullet, limit every paragraph to no more than 150 words.

 Walls of text scare readers (and scanners) away.
-In addition, people tend to backtrack while reading because there isn’t a visible line-break in a long paragraph that acts as a point of reference.
+Besides, people tend to backtrack while reading because there isn’t a visible line-break in a long paragraph that acts as a point of reference.
 This makes the reading experience tiring.

-When to ignore the red/orange bullet point — No examples
+When to ignore the long paragraph bullet [No examples]

-There are few situations that warrant a paragraph of more than 150 words (especially when writing on the internet).
+Few situations warrant a paragraph of more than 150 words (especially when writing on the internet).
 Even academic and literary blogs benefit from shorter paragraphs.

 Ignore false flags: WordPress Shortcodes with lengthy datasets